-- R3.1 The PSP should correct the mistakes in the Diploma Supplement. - R3.2 Consider the inclusion of elective courses - R3.3 The PSP should develop more personalized communication strategy, particularly for virtual participants, to ensure all students are fully engaged and receive an enhanced learning experience having the opportunity of optional courses. - R3.4 The PSP should implement a mechanism to ensure that all students receive a minimum level of practical training activities before graduating and to have the option for developing a report of training instead of a research-oriented Thesis.
+- R3.1 The PSP should correct the mistakes in the Diploma Supplement. - R3.2 The PSP should develop more personalized communication strategy, particularly for virtual participants, to ensure all students are fully engaged and receive an enhanced learning experience. - R3.3 The PSP should implement a mechanism to ensure that all students receive a minimum level of practical training activities before graduating and to have the option for training report instead of mandatory research-oriented Thesis.